 The headstones were spread out in even rows.
 All of them the same ovular shape.
 Every one identical save for the names and dates written on them.
-The first time his mother took him the graveyard, Xander was four years old and frightened.
+The first time his mother took him to the graveyard, Xander was four years old and frightened.
 He was scared because he’d heard ghosts guarded the stones on the hill.
 No one had seen them, but everyone agreed that it was true so he believed it.

-He followed his mother with wide eyes and fast heart and gripped her hand tight not knowing the pain it caused her.
-The sickness was taking hold of her even then, but she didn’t say a word about it or the pain.
+He followed his mother with wide eyes and thumping heart and gripped her hand tight not knowing the pain it caused her.
+The sickness was taking ahold of her even then, but she didn’t say a word about it or the pain.
 Instead, she tried reassuring him that the ghost stories weren’t true, but the idea was already locked deep in his mind.
 His mother set the flowers in front of his Nana’s grave and began talking.
 Xander didn’t pay attention but anxiously waited for her to finish so they could leave.

 “She can’t see me,” the young girl said, “but I can hear her.
 I’m happy to see you again young Xander.”

 His heart fluttered within him and he grabbed at his mother’s arm.
 She paused long enough to tell him they would leave soon.

 The young girl walked around and sat in front of the stone.
 She stared at him.
 The large smile never leaving her face.
 She carefully touched the flowers his mother had brought.
 Their movement was so subtle it could have simply been from the wind.

 “Xander dear.
 Don’t be frightened.
 It’s me, Nana.”